 John Fordham scored runs in prolific fashion despite his activities behind the stumps as wicket-keeper.
 He was so efficient at the latter that he won the Stan Longbottom Safe Hands Keepers Award in 1985 and 1986.

-1988 season was an encouraging campaign with Mark Greatbatch joining as an overseas player and scoring 594 runs at 34.94.
+1988 was an encouraging season with Mark Greatbatch, above, joining as an overseas player and scoring 594 runs at 34.94.
 He would have a superb career with Pudsey St Lawrence and become a Test player with New Zealand.
 In 1988 he set a new Priestley Cup record second wicket stand with Nick Tubbs of 201.

 The other good performers in 1989 were Peter Dobbs (817 runs) and Nick Tubbs (514 runs).
 Tubbs gave excellent service to Yeadon and would captain Scarborough in the Yorkshire League in 1999.